-I think that Options ought to have been alive to the risk that an unregulated third party might have been involved in promoting the investments to investors, like Mr C, and that consumers were not receiving any regulated advice from Douglas Baillie Ltd on the investments.
+I think that Options ought to have been alive to the risk that an unregulated third party might have been involved in promoting the investments to investors, like Mr L, and that consumers were not receiving any regulated advice from Douglas Baillie Ltd on the investments.

 I acknowledge that Options says there was nothing in the DISP rules preventing SIPP providers from accepting business from unregulated introducers.
-But by 25 May 2012, before Mr C's application was introduced to Options (his application was received by Options in July 2012), Options had itself chosen to terminate the introducer agreement it had with CL&P, over the concerns Options had about how CL&P operated.
+But by 25 May 2012, around the same time that Mr L was being introduced to Options (his application was received by Options on 30 May 2012), Options had itself chosen to terminate the introducer agreement it had with CL&P, over the concerns Options had about how CL&P operated.
 Yet two months later, CL&P was in direct contact with Options regarding Douglas Baillie Ltd-introduced clients - CL&P emailed Options directly on 25 July 2012 to say that TPS (as an appointed representative of Douglas Baillie Ltd) was preparing a TVAS for a client and to ask Options to send the client's discharge papers to TPS.
 The same day, a Pensions Administrator at Options replied to CL&P to confirm Options had done this.